carljparker/hw1-app-state-change-cp125-uw/readme.md

 All methods were called during this test.
-For the Master View Controller, **viewWillAppear** and **viewWillDisappear** were called with the _animated_ parameter set to YES and with it set to NO.  For the Detail View Controller, all the relevant methods were called with _animated_ set to YES.
+For the Master View Controller, **viewWillAppear** and **viewWillDisappear** were called with the _animated_ parameter set to YES and also with it set to NO.
+For the Detail View Controller, all the relevant methods were called with _animated_ set to YES.

     -[UWAppDelegate application:didFinishLaunchingWithOptions:]
     -[UWAppDelegate application:willFinishLaunchingWithOptions:]